sapphirejs/sapphire/packages/image/README.md

 ## Image Composers

 We're calling them arbitrarily image composers, but they're nothing but a pattern to reuse functions for typical image operations.
 Let's say you resize images to fixed dimensions as thumbnails, and you do that in a few parts of your application.
-Writing the same code over and over wouldn't be that practical, so you need some way to encapsulate it.
+Writing the same code over and over wouldn't be that practical, so you need some way to reuse it.
 While there are plenty of ways, we've been using the following approach:

 ```js
 // helper file